timosch11/Stock_Market_Crash/README.md

 **GetCurrency:**

---> For the conversion of the currencys in PostgreSQL
+--> For the conversion of the currencys in PostgreSQL.